 Wood: One of the most common types of fencing, wood can give homes a traditional look.
 However, the lifetime of wood fences varies.
 Many types have a lifespan of 10 to 15 years and require regular maintenance, ranging from cleaning and sealing to painting and staining.
 It’s important to understand the different types of wood and which are preferable for your purposes, tastes and climate.
 Bamboo is among the most recent newcomers to the range of fencing options.
 It is highly touted because it’s considered environmentally friendly.

 Other fencing factors that play into the overall cost include your yard’s slope or grade, type of post installation and any obstacles in the way.
-Labor is also a big cost factor if you choose to hire a contractor to install the fence.
+Fencing Material Cost and Labor is also a big cost factor if you choose to hire a contractor to install the fence.